przestaw/java-spring-cinema/README.md

 --------------------------------------------------------
 Spring boot aplication with RESTful api for cinema ticket booking app.

 This is my first app taking use of SPRING, JDBC database and RESTful api.
-Used database is HyperSQL.
-Project uses gradle to build and require at least java version 8 [*tested with openjdk8*]
+Project uses Gradle to build and require at least java version 8 [*tested with openjdk8*]

 Instructions
 --------------------------------------------------------